 - Background to and purpose of AMR's - Summary of current position on DPD preparation - 1.1 Monitoring and review are key aspects of the Government's "plan, monitor and manage" approach to the planning system.
-One of the tests for soundness of development plan documents is that there are clear mechanisms for implementation and monitoring.
 As part of this monitoring effort, the Borough Council is required to prepare Annual Monitoring Reports (AMRs) under the new development plan system, in accordance with the Planning and Compulsory Purchase Act 2004. - 1.2 Each year the Council publishes an AMR.
 This is one of the documents included in the Council's Local Development Framework and will be made publicly available.
-The key functions of AMRs will be to monitor the production of the Council's development plan documents, to report on the performance of the policies they contain and to indicate actions proposed. - 1.3 This is the Council's fifth AMR.
-It covers the period from Ist April 2008 to 31st March 2009, and must be submitted to the Secretary of State by the end of December 2009.
-Copies of the first four AMR's covering the period from Ist April 2004 to 31st March 2008 are available from the Borough Council's Planning Policy Team and also on our website. - 1.4 The AMR is becoming increasingly important as the Council begins to adopt its key Development Plan Documents.
+The key functions of AMRs will be to monitor the production of the Council's development plan documents, to report on the performance of the policies they contain and to indicate actions proposed. - 1.3 This is the Council's sixth AMR.
+It covers the period from 1st April 2009 to 31st March 2010, and must be submitted to the Secretary of State by the end of December 2010.
+Copies of the first five AMR's covering the period from 1st April 2004 to 31st March 2009 are available from the Borough Council's Planning Policy Team and also on our website. - 1.4 The AMR is becoming increasingly important as the Council continues to adopt its key Development Plan Documents.
 This AMR concentrates on meeting the Government's requirements by tracking the progress of plan preparation and monitoring key indicators.
-In practice, this means the AMR: - reviews progress in meeting the milestones in the Local Development Scheme (LDS) First Review (January 2007).
+In practice, this means the AMR: - reviews progress in meeting the milestones in the Local Development Scheme (LDS) Second Review (March 2009).
 The AMR notes if any adjustments to the LDS are needed. - presents an analysis in terms of the Core Output Indicators that are set by the Government.
 In particular, the AMR presents an update of the Housing Trajectory that monitors housing delivery by showing past performance and projected future performance compared with key policy targets; - summarises any actions that are proposed, for instance to revise the LDS.